kpatige/Ai_Recipe_Generator/README.md

 # 🍽️ AI Recipe Generator - BiteAI

-**BiteAI** is a cutting-edge AI-powered food assistant that helps users generate creative, personalized recipes from text or voice inputs.
+**BiteAI**- AI recipe generator web application that helps users discover personalized recipes using Artificial Intelligence.
+The user simply takes photo of the dish or enter the dish name, and the platform instantly generates detailed recipes, step-by-step cooking instructions, nutrients value, and even estimated prep times all through a clean, responsive, and engaging user interface.
 It also supports food recognition and image-based recipe suggestions using Gemini API and Ollama Mistral.

 ---